-Resolve to make 2014 a safe and injury free year
+Resolve to make 2014 a safe year

 Supervision and preparedness are the best ways to help prevent children from getting injured at home.